Equivalence of classical and quantum completeness for real principal type operators on the circle: Introduction

 Our main result of this paper is the following theorem.
+For the definition of the symbol class $\Psi^m_{\mathrm{phg}}$ and the principal symbol $\s$, see Section \ref{sectionmic}.

-\begin{thm} Let $m\geq 0$ and $P\in \Op S^m$ be a symmetric operator on $\tor$ with a principal symbol $p$.
-Suppose that $p$ is homogeneous of order $m$ and is real principal type in the sense of Definition \ref{pridef} in Section \ref{sectionsymbol}.
-Then the following are equivalent:
+\begin{thm} Let $m\geq 0$ and $P\in \Psi^m_{\mathrm{phg}}$, which is symmetric on $C^{\infty}(\tor)$ with respect to the inner product of $L^2=L^2(\tor,dx)$.
+Suppose that the principal symbol $p:=\s(P)$ is homogeneous of order $m$ and is real principal type in the sense of Definition \ref{pridef}.
+Then the following conditions are equivalent: